Manage Backup and Restore

 Left-click on the Tasks button that appears on the expanded row for a repository, on the Repositories view of the Backup screen.

-Left-click on the Tasks button that appears at the upper-right of the Data screen, which has been accessed by means of the Inspect Backups button that appears on the expanded row for a repository, on the Repositories view of the Backup screen.
+Left-click on the Tasks button that appears at the upper-right of the Backup screen, which has been accessed by means of the Inspect Backups button that appears on the expanded row for a repository, on the Backup screen.

 The Tasks screen appears as follows:

-The screen provides two possible views, which are Data and Tasks: these can be selected by means of the buttons at the upper right.
+The screen provides two possible views, which are Tasks and Backups: these can be selected by means of the buttons at the upper right.
 The Tasks button is currently selected.
-(Left-clicking on the Data button displays the Data screen, described above in Inspect Backups).
+(Left-clicking on the Backups button displays the Repository screen, described above in Inspect Backups).

 The Running field provides information on any tasks currently running.
 The History button permits a refresh of data shown in the lower panel; which lists the current history of tasks performed.
 The Get Tasks button allows specific tasks to be identified by search, and displayed.
 The earliest date for the task can be specified in the Since Day field; and the name of the task in the Task Name field, so as to narrow the search.
 A limit on the number of tasks displayed can be specified as an integer, between 1 and 100 inclusive, in the Limit field.